flukus/tanglemd/README.md

 The only difference from standard markdown is the "calculator.c:multiply(int,int)" in the code section declaration.
 This lets tanglemd know where the actual code is.

-Running "tanglemd multiply.tmd > result.tmd" while find the multiply function and weave it into the document.
+Running "tanglemd multiply.tmd > result.tmd" will find the multiply function and weave it into the document.
 The result will look like this:

 ```md
 Some paragraph explaing the limits of multiplication, here is the code